harishnr93/CNN-based-YOLO-Models-and-Real-Time-Detection-Transformer/README.md

 ## 2. Architecture Comparison

 **YOLOv8** is built on traditional CNN modules such as `C2f`, `SPPF`, and `PAN`, with a strong emphasis on efficiency.
 It features an anchor-free, decoupled detection head and supports rotated bounding boxes (OBB).

+- **C2f (Concatenate Two Forks)**: A lightweight block for feature extraction that balances efficiency and expressiveness.
+- **SPPF (Spatial Pyramid Pooling – Fast)**: Pools features at multiple receptive fields to capture both local and global context.
+- **PAN (Path Aggregation Network)**: Used in the neck to combine low- and high-level features across different resolutions.

 **YOLOv10** begins the hybrid transition, combining CNN backbones with vision transformers.
 It enables open-vocabulary detection by aligning detection heads with text embeddings (e.g., CLIP), allowing it to generalize to unseen classes.